cell-observatory/cell_observatory_platform/README.md

 **Note:** If you want to run a local version of the image, see the [Dockerfile](https://github.com/cell-observatory/cell_observatory_platform/blob/main/Dockerfile)

+## Setup Supabase and W&B accounts

+You will need to create a Supabase and W&B account to use the platform.
+Supabase can be found [Cell Observatory Database](https://supabase.com/dashboard/org/yrgvnbckfmhfyxgzzkqb), and W&B can be found [Cell Observatory Dashboard](https://wandb.ai/cell-observatory).

+Once you have created your Supabase and W&B accounts, you'll need to add your API keys in the environment variables as described below.

 ## Setup environment variables
 Rename `.env.example` file to `.env` which will be automatically loaded into the container and will be gitignored.
 The Supabase related environment variables enable database functionality.
 The W&B API key enables logging functionality.
 The `REPO_NAME`, `DATA_DIR`, and `STORAGE_SERVER_DIR` environment variables are leverged in the `configs/paths` configuration files to ensure that jobs run and save outputs as expected.